 Shadows are as interesting as the light.
 Chiaroscuro is a term used in photography, as well as cinema and painting, that literally means “light-dark” and originates from the Italian Renaissance.
 The shadows help define the image, making the two dimensional appear three dimensional.

 The idea for this shoot was to have the model, Saori, emerging into the light from the shadows.
 To get that effect, I used a black seamless background, making sure that the key light did not spill onto it by keeping them well-separated.
-I started with a large gridded softbox close to Saori, on camera right to light the portraits and close-ups, highlighting Julia’s makeup work.
-By moving the softbox in very close, the light falls off quickly so the opposite side of her face is quite a bit darker than the side with the light.
-To control the shadow’s darkness I used a large white foamcore panel and a silver disk reflector for fill light.
+I started with a large gridded softbox close to Saori, on camera right to light the portraits and close-ups, highlighting Julia's makeup work.
+By moving the softbox in very close, the light buy accutane online falls off quickly so the opposite side of her face is quite a bit darker than the side with the light.
+To control the shadow's darkness I used a large white foamcore panel and a silver disk reflector for fill light.

 For the full body shots, I really wanted to get the shadowy look, so I used a more focused light – a gridded strobe on a boom in front and above Saori.
 For an interesting background, I put a fog machine and another strobe to backlight the smoke/fog behind Saori.
 For some of the shots, I used a blue gel on the strobe to make a blue smoke effect.
 With this set-up, Saori’s face was well lit and her body gradually became darker, fading into blackness.